The Heart Center

 A complete range of cardiac-diagnostic services and tests are offered here, including electrocardiogram, echocardiogram, transthoracic echocardiogram, cardioversion, cardiac stress tests, cardiac monitoring and more.

 During a heart attack, every minute counts.
-The Villages® Regional Hospital offers 24-hour interventional cardiology coverage and is designated for EMS transport of patients with a type of suspected heart attack known as a STEMI (ST-Segment Elevation Myocardial Infarction).
+UF Health The Villages® Hospital offers 24-hour interventional cardiology coverage and is designated for EMS transport of patients with a type of suspected heart attack known as a STEMI (ST-Segment Elevation Myocardial Infarction).
 The Hospital's catheterization door-to-open-vessel times (the time it takes for a cardiac patient to proceed from hospital entrance to catheterization procedure) averages 60 minutes, better than the American College of Cardiology benchmark and national average of 90 minutes or less.

 Signs and Symptoms of a Heart Attack